michelle-miller/conversation/dialog-runtime.md

 }
 ```

+There are response types other than a text response that you can define.
+See [Responses](dialog-overview.html#responses) for more details.

 **Note**: The following `output` object format is supported for backwards compatibility.
 Any workspaces that specify a text response by using this format will continue to function properly.
 With the introduction of rich response types, the `output.text` structure was augmented with the `output.generic` structure to facilitate supporting other types of responses in addition to text.
 Use the new format when you create new nodes to give yourself more flexibility, because you can subsequently change the response type, if needed.

   ```json